ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 ### Do not route Intra VPC traffic to the firewall-router
 {: #vpc-transit-do-not-route-intara-zone-traffic-to-firewall-router}
 In this example Intra-VPC traffic will not pass throught the firewall-router.
 Additional more specific routes can be added to delegate internal traffic.
-For example in spoke 0, which has the CIDR ranges: 10.0.1.0/24, 10.1.1.0/24, 10.2.1.0/24 the internal routes can be delegated:
+For example in spoke 0, which has the CIDR ranges: 10.0.1.0/24, 10.1.1.0/24, 10.2.1.0/24 the internal routes can be delegated.

+Routes for the three zone configuration:

 zone|destination|action
 --|--|--